WHAT ARE THEY AND HOW CAN YOU REMOVE THEM?

 As mentioned above, points are eventually expunged from your record over time.
 Therefore, regardless of the violation, just waiting will result in the points being removed.
 However, this runs the risk of allowing time for more points to build up, so you should also take active steps to improve your driving in the interim.

 Insurance companies are more commonly offering violation forgiveness policies.
-These programs work by adding a small amount to your premium and guaranteeing no rate increase in the instance that you receive a minor traffic violation.
+These programs work by adding a small amount to your rates and guaranteeing no rate increase in the instance that you receive a minor traffic violation.

-These policies can be extremely cost effective for drivers who regularly get traffic violations, as the average rate increase is usually less than $5 per month for violation forgiveness.
+These policies can be extremely cost-effective for drivers who regularly get traffic violations, as the average rate increase is usually less than $5 per month for violation forgiveness.

-However, some things are constant: it is better to not have violations on your record.
+However, some things are constant: it is better not to have violations on your record.

 However, being savvy about the situation is the best way to mitigate any problems.